aaronnoyes/slaypatcher/README.md

 Tools for patching Slay the Spire 2 to run on arm64 embedded Linux.

+This is meant to be run on Linux, I don't have a Windows PC to test on.
+Feel free to open PRs.

 Right now this is quite slow and music does not work.

 ## Requirements